 New Milford Water Smart

-The Water Smart webpage has been developed to educate the public regarding the importance of stormwater management and to provide contact information for reporting illicit discharges into the waters of the state.
+The Stormwater webpage has been developed to educate the public regarding the importance of stormwater management and to provide contact information for reporting illicit discharges into the waters of the state.
 Polluted stormwater runoff is the most significant source of water quality problems.

 Impaired Waters: Currently the Town of New Milford has three waterbodies that are considered “impaired” based on water quality results.
 These include the Housatonic River, Lake Lillinonah and the Still River.
 The impaired uses include fish consumption, recreation and habitat for fish and other aquatic wildlife.
 The pollutants include bacteria, PCBs, debris, floatables and trash.
 The cause of the pollution includes urban runoff, stormwater runoff, illicit discharge, failing septic systems, nuisance wildlife/pets, oil and grease from automobiles, agricultural land activities such as livestock manure and fertilizer, landfills, remediation sites and sediment from construction sites.
 There are many ways pollutant sources to the impaired waterbodies can be reduced, and many are outlined in the Town’s Stormwater Management Plan found on this webpage.
-One of the most effective things that can be done, however, is to reduce the amount of stormwater runoff that flows into the waters of the Town by allowing the stormwater runoff to infiltrate into the ground.
+There are many effective actiuons that can be taken to improve stormwater quality including reducing quantities of sediment and the use of fertilizers and herbicides.

 Soils are nature’s filters: Water that moves into and through soil is cleaned by physical, chemical and biological processes.
 When pollutants carried by water get caught in the small pores of the soil they get physically cleaned.
 Most soils have a slight chemical charge which attracts and captures chemicals with the opposite charge.
 Many pollutants are used or altered by the microorganisms living in the soil.
 Bacteria, fungi, and more may use the pollutants and transform it to something different.
 Recently scientists have found bacteria that will transform spilled oil into less dangerous substances like Carbon, Dioxide and Water!